Marlon Mena

-Marlon Mena Martínez (born 5 October 2006) is a professional footballer who plays as a centre-back for the Parma U20s.
+Marlon Mena Martínez (born 5 October 2006) is a professional footballer who plays as a right-back for club Arezzo, on loan from club Parma.
 Born in Italy, he plays for the Dominican Republic national team.

 Club career

-A youth product of Parma, Mena was named to their Campionato Primavera 1 team for the 2025–26 season.
+A youth product of Parma, Mena was assigned to their Campionato Primavera 1 team for the 2025–26 season.

+On 6 July, Mena extended his contract with Parma, until 30 June 2029.
+On the same day, he was sent to Arezzo, on loan for the 2026–27 season.

 International career

 Born in Italy, Mena is of Dominican descent and holds dual Italian and Dominican citizenship.
 He was called up to the Dominican Republic U17s for the 2023 CONCACAF U-17 Championship.
 The following year, he was part of the Dominican Republic U20s for the 2024 CONCACAF U-20 Championship.
 He debuted with the senior Dominican Republic national team in a friendly 3–0 loss to Jordan on 9 September 2025.